Early one morning in March, I arrived at the end of a curvy gravel road, in front of a door in a hedge that says “this must be the place”.

 A pause, and then the huge flower slowly floated silently towards my client, and dissolved into her personal energy field.

-I watched as nothing happened.
+I watched.
+Nothing appeared to happen.
 Not even a blink.
 My client and I just kinda looked at each other, like a pause in conversation.
+Only, more awkward.

 But by the end, a good energy clearing had happened bringing a few tears.

 A few weeks later, my client checked in.
-There’d been more tears, on her own.
+There’d been more tears, this time on her own.

 Her report came back; it had made her sleepy.

-This plant has shown me so many concepts: the doctrine of signatures, essences in combinations, the impact of colors in formulating, and supporting energetic movement.
+This plant has shown me so many concepts: the doctrine of signatures, essences in combinations, the impact of colors in formulating, and supporting energetic movement in the body.

-A closed flower pod will raise up from below the current flower, and then bloom fully upright, reflecting what’s going on inside and out, and then slowly dissolves and dissappears within hours, after which it nods it’s head until the next flower surfaces. . .
+It stands on a tall jointed stem off which large thin lateral leaves protrude, like old fashioned radio antennae.
+Flowers sit at the top in clusters.
+In the summer, a closed flower pod will raise up from below the current flower, and then bloom fully upright, a delicate and slightly pearlescent blue violet color reflecting what’s going on in the environment, for several hours, then it slowly melts and withdraws within hours, after which it nods it’s head… the next day another flower surfaces. . .

 Do you see it?

-In other words, it isn’t a ‘bummer’ flower essence!
+In other words, it isn’t a ‘bummer’ flower essence.
 The ‘bummer’ was already inside of me, from my teen years!
-It was an old emotional toxicity I had buried in an old inactive neural network in the brain, and this essence surfaced it so that I could see it and it could be dissolved.
+It was an old emotional/mental toxicity I had buried in an old inactive neural network in the brain, and this essence surfaced it so that I could see it in present time and so it could be dissolved.

 . . .
-It helps sedate overstimulated energy and nerves.
-This latter part is the sleepiness!
+It helps sedate overstimulated energy and nerves, descending the energy in the body.
+This latter part may be the sleepiness!

 We live in a fight or flight mode in our culture.
 The animal of our body is being overstimulated adrenally, mentally, emotionally from ‘excitotoxins‘ in food, unstable hostile politics, and social media dopamine addiction (to name a few).

-This external intensity can rachet up our stress like a slow boil on frogs, so we don’t even realize how wired we are.
-Coming down from this can feel like ‘sleepy’.
+This background external intensity can rachet up our stress like a slow boil on frogs, so we don’t even realize how wired we are.
+Coming down from this can feel like ‘sleepy’!
 I see this all the time when doing Craniosacral Therapy with clients.
-When giving them a ‘stillpoint’ to help reset their cerebrospinal fluid rhythm, I watch as their nervous system energy idles down one level, then another, then another like an engine slowing down by gear shifting.
-Often, by the third drop down, folks are asleep on the table.
+When giving a ‘stillpoint’ to help reset the cerebrospinal fluid rhythm, I watch as their nervous system energy idles down one level, then another, then another… like gear shifting dropping down an engine.
+Often, by the third drop, folks are asleep on the table.

 . . .
-Here’s the Edge!
-It doesn’t expel the energetic toxin it surfaces.
+Here’s an Edge!
+It doesn’t seem expel the energetic toxin it surfaces.
 For this reason, it works well alongside other essences; one to keep the energy moving so the stagnation can clear, and a second to bring in the next step information on wellbeing.
-All three together helps the Edge become a breakthrough.
+So far I’m finding that all three together helps an edge become a breakthrough.

 . . .
 It has an affinity for working with the yellow flowered essences, such as Common Hawkweed (a good energy mover) and Yellow Swamp Azalea (a good energy lifter).